Go Ad-Free

 To tell the difference between swimmer’s ear in the outer ear canal and an infection behind the eardrum (otitis media), wiggle the earlobe.
 This causes significant pain in a case of swimmer’s ear.
 The pain doesn’t change with movement of the earlobe if the problem is an inner ear infection.

 A doctor may prescribe antibiotic ear drops to treat the infection, but it is much better to avoid swimmer’s ear in the first place.
-To do that, don’t allow water to stay in the ear, and use a disinfectant that will discourage bacteria and fungus from growing.
+To do that, don’t allow water to stay in the ear.
+A disinfectant may also discourage bacteria and fungus from growing.

 How to Prevent Swimmer’s Ear: